Aterbonus/nuxt-template/README.md

 * Editorconfig config + vscode autoformat on save config
 * Unocss with preset uno, icons, webfonts and transformer variant group
 * Linting and formatting configured
-	* Eslint + Prettier
+	* Eslint
-	* Eslint configured with rules to autoformat on save for nuxt/vue, unocss classes and prettier formatting
+	* Eslint configured with rules to autoformat on save for nuxt/vue, unocss classes
 * Vueuse
-* Critical CSS with Critters

 ## Setup